EEN421/EEN421.github.io/_posts/QWEN.md

 That's part of what surprised me about this project.

-There is so much noise around AI hardware right now that it's easy to develop a completely distorted idea of what running an AI model requires.
+There is so much noise around AI hardware right now — trillions of dollars in chip investment, entire power plants being built for inference clusters, the AI infrastructure arms race playing out across every earnings call — that it's easy to develop a completely distorted idea of what running a model actually requires.

 Yes, training frontier models involves absurd amounts of compute.